 Las Vegas is one of the fastest and shortest F1 street circuits on the calendar.
 The track has been aligned with the neon lights of the Las Vegas Strip.
 The track is also covered with the new improved safety standards and infrastructure.
 Let us take a look at some honourable mentions that made at the Las Vegas Strip Circuit.

-Most Grand Prix Wins: Max Verstappen (1) won the race's inaugural Las Vegas Grand Prix event.
+- Most Grand Prix Wins: Max Verstappen (1) won the race's inaugural Las Vegas Grand Prix event.
+The second 2024 edition of the race was won by George Russell (1).

-Yes, your famous Nevada street circuit renewed its contract to host the F1 race until the 2025 season.
-What are your favourite F1 moments from the Las Vegas Grand Prix?
+Yes, your famous Nevada street circuit renewed its contract to host the F1 race until the 2027 season.
+What are your favorite F1 moments from the Las Vegas Grand Prix?
 Do let us know in the comments below.